Operational Risk Horizon 2020

 To help you with this challenge, we survey our membership annually to see which risks they think will be top of the agenda for the coming year.
 We also ask them which risks they think will be the key emerging risks over the next three years.

 Over 45 financial institutions took part in the 2020 study, from both the banking and insurance sectors.
 In total, we analysed 412 current risks and 281 emerging risks to create this report.
-Download the summary report to discover the top risks and read the analysis.

 Climate change, AI and resilience key themes in 2020